vchagari/WIFI-Lite-GNURadio/README.md

 Building and compiling Blocks:

-Note:Go to each directory and do the following steps
+Note:Go to each directory expect GRC and do the step1

 Step:1
 $rm -rf build
 $mkdir build    # We're currently in the each module's top directory
-$ cd build/
+$cd build/
-$ cmake ../      # Tell CMake that all its config files are one dir up
+$cmake ../      # Tell CMake that all its config files are one dir up
-$ make           # And start building (should work after the previous section)
+$make           # And start building (should work after the previous section)
 $sudo make install
 $sudo ldconfig

-Once above all the steps are done, you can see the blocks in the GRC.
+Once the step1 is done for all the blocks, you can see the blocks in the GRC.

 Step:2
 Open the WIFI-OFDM-TX_working.grc file (Which is avaible in the GRC directory) using GNURadio Companion and compile it and run the simulation.